 3. For the filling: Slice apples in half and take out the core.
 Slice vertically into half moons.

 4. Heat a skillet on medium low.
-Add about 2 tsp of the oil.
-Add the sliced apples and the sea salt and sauté until some of the apples start looking a little translucent.
+Add the sliced apples and the sea salt and dry sauté until some of the apples start looking a little translucent.

 5. While the apples are cooking, mix the rest of the filling ingredients, except for the cinnamon, in a bowl or jar.
 I like to use a mason jar so I can screw on the lid and shake the liquids to combine.
 Make sure all the kuzu dissolves so your sauce will be smooth as it cooks.